czbiohub-sf/cerebra/paper/paper.md

 ([gene transfer format, GTF](https://www.gencodegenes.org/pages/data_format.html), `.gtf` extension).
 We rely on the [ncls](https://github.com/biocore-ntnu/ncls) python library for fast interval tree construction and lookup operations.

 We use [parallel processing](https://en.wikipedia.org/wiki/Multiprocessing) to stream in multiple VCF files at once.
 We extract relevant information -- including genomic interval, observed base, and read coverage -- from each variant record.
 In the `germline-filter` module variants are compared to one another and filtered out if found to be identical.
 In `count-variants` variants are simply matched to whichever gene they came from.
 In `find-peptide-variants` variants are queried against our _genome interval tree_ -- if a matching interval is found we convert the DNA-level variant to a peptide-level variant.
-Finally, peptide-level variants from across all VCFs are reported in tabular format.
+Finally, peptide-level variants across all VCF files are reported in tabular format.

 ![Workflow describing the `find-peptide-variants` module.
 We construct a genome interval tree from a genome annotation (.gtf) and a reference genome sequence (.fa), then process VCF files in parallel to create a single tabular output file (CSV or JSON).\label{workflow}](fig1.jpg)